kasem-sm/SlimeKT/README.md

 ## Contributions and Contributors 👷‍♂️

-There is no special rules for contributing your expertise and making the open source community more powerful.
+There are no special rules for contributing your expertise and making the open source community more powerful.
 Just don't forget to file a issue or start a discussion so that I may not be surprised when you create a pull request.
 Running `spotlessApply` before creating a pull request would be _cherry on the cake_.

 * Special thanks to our contributors:
   - The first one gets featured here 😎